Should you actively trade in a Roth IRA?

 So you can trade actively in a Roth IRA, but should you?
 Research consistently shows that passive investing beats active investing, whether you’re an individual investor or a professional.

-For example, a 2021 study from S&P Dow Jones Indices shows that about 79 percent of fund managers investing in large companies underperformed their benchmark in the previous year.
+For example, a 2023 study from S&P Dow Jones Indices shows that about half percent of fund managers investing in large companies underperformed their benchmark in the previous year.
 This deficit increased over time, and in a 20-year period, 95 percent of pros failed to beat their benchmark on a risk-adjusted basis.
 These are pros with analysts and high-powered tools trained to beat the market.

 Instead, you can beat most pros by sticking to a passive approach and you’ll earn the market’s returns.
 One approach is to buy a fund based on the S&P 500 Index, a collection of hundreds of the largest publicly traded companies.
 The index has returned about 10 percent annually over long periods, but you’ll need to hold the fund over time to enjoy its returns.